PostgreSQL INTEGER Data Type With Examples

 img

-The output shows that “std_id”, “name” and “fee” columns have been created with integer, text and integer data types, respectively.
+The output shows that the “std_id”, “name” and “fee” columns have been created with integer, text, and integer data types, respectively.

 INSERT INTO school_info(std_id, name, fee)